 This station then received an ALPHA unit of a new product called a Video Toaster.
 It was a hardware/software combination that gave you 3-4 video inputs and allowed you to do real-time video switching, with 3D effects and add titling.
 The cost of this total product was FAR below the cost of any comparable video switching unit at the time.
 Along with this product came an extra add-on of a 3D rendering program called Lightwave 3D.
 I do believe I was the first person to use a Toaster in on-air broadcast use on the East Coast of the US.

-NewTek continues to produce the Toaster now, as well as introducing a new product line called the Tricaster which was basically a video switcher, web streamer, graphics and video editor in a self contained small form factor (ala Shuttle PC) box, running Windows XP.
+NewTek produced the Toaster, as well as introducing a new product line called the Tricaster which was basically a video switcher, web streamer, graphics and video editor in a self contained small form factor (ala Shuttle PC) box, running Windows XP.

 This box originally had 3 analog composite/S-Video inputs as well as audio line and Mic inputs as well as Composite/S-Video output with line level audio outputs.
 It allows you to mix 3 live video sources, pre-recorded video and graphics using 3D video effects as well as having a downstream keyer for lower thirds and other overlay graphics.
 The box also has the ability to use a network connected computer as a video source by running a special program on the client, which then shows up as a "VGA" source.
 Not only does it scale that VGA input for video, but you can then use the DVI output to display a clean unscaled version of the VGA input to a monitor or projector.
 This works great for still slides, but not good for anything with moving video.